Securiti announces a $75M Series C Funding Round

 • Resolving complaints and repairing damage caused by the processing of personal information,

-• Developing internal control measures to avoid personal data loss, misuse, and abuse,
+• Developing internal control measures to avoid personal information loss, misuse, and abuse,

 • Designing and implementing personal information protection training sessions,